Twice a week during story time Mrs. Lauren turns the Children's Library into a place where imaginations grow and

-To log into eBooks, you need the account number from your library card.
+Use the account number from your library card to log into eBooks.
 Your password is your phone number (full number with the area code, no dashes).

 The Library has free Wi-Fi and 13 computer terminals and two laptops with Internet access for patrons.
 Use of the terminals is on a "first come, first serve" basis.
 Patrons working on employment or educational applications, course work, or webinars may be granted additional time.
 Printing is 25-cents per page.